is a bouldering area located in the Southern part of the Fontainebleau

 After 3 kms turn right on D50 to go through Fleury-en-Bière and then Arbonne-La-Forêt.
 Once you reach that village (12 kms), take D64 towards Achères-La-Forêt.
 Stop after a bit more than 1 km, there is a small car park on your right.

-From this car park, you just need to walk for 5 minutes on a very clear trail.
+, you just need to walk for 5 minutes on a very clear trail.

 First small trail for about 200m and then a larger one for anoter 200m.
 The main boulder circuits (as described below) will be on your right hand side.